revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Time and Cost

 The amount of time required is 48 hours per level the character desires to advance to.
-The cost for training materials and instruction is the level desired squared.
+The cost for training materials and instruction is the level desired cubed (level³).

 <div class='descriptive'>